ministryofjustice/moj-frontend/docs/components/date-picker.md

 Whilst the date picker is fully navigable using a keyboard, date pickers can be slow and difficult to use for keyboard only users.

-Another challenge for users, especially those with poor vision or colour blindness, is seeing the unavailable or disabled dates.
+Another great challenge for users, especially those with poor vision or colour blindness, is seeing the unavailable or disabled dates.

 ## Similar or linked components